MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faqs-excel-to-table-app.md

 ---
 title: FAQ for Excel or SharePoint list to table and app
-description: This FAQ provides information about the AI technology that's used in Excel to table and app.
-This FAQ also includes key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 02/02/2024 ms.custom:
+description: This FAQ provides information about the AI technology that's used in Excel or SharePoint list to table and app.
+This FAQ also includes key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 03/05/2024 ms.custom:
   - responsible-ai-faqs
 ms.topic: article